 Humanities research.
 No science unless as part of archeology

-M. Shafik Gabr Foundation for Social Development (Egypt)
+M. Shafik Gabr Foundation For Social Development (Egypt)

 Socially useful purpose which will hopefully be maintained in the future (mosque/church)

-Or.. “adaptive reuse” to be useful in the future. “the pyramids were not built as tourist attractions, but there is a clear economic value there.”
+Or: “adaptive reuse” to be useful in the future. “the pyramids were not built as tourist attractions, but there is a clear economic value there.”

 Egyptology research and books are 30% German, 30% English, 30% French, 10% all other languages

-Speaker: H.E.
+H.E.
 Amb.
 Hamdi Sanad Loza, Deputy Foreign Minister for African Affairs

-Location: Ministry of Foreign Affairs
+Topic: Open discussion Location: Ministry of Foreign Affairs

-Q: Efforts of the Ministry’s press office to work with the foreign media?
+Question: Efforts of the Ministry’s press office to work with the foreign media?

 Counter Messaging Activities

-Q: If the MFA could assign one task to the Gabr Fellows to improve Egypt-West relations, what would it be?
+Question: If the MFA could assign one task to the Gabr Fellows to improve Egypt-West relations, what would it be?

-Meeting with Ambassador R. Stephen Beecroft, US Ambassador in Egypt
+Ambassador R. Stephen Beecroft, US Ambassador in Egypt

-Topic: Egypt – US Bilateral Relations
+Topic: Egypt – U.S. Bilateral Relations Location: U.S. Embassy in Cairo, Ambassador’s Residence

 Iran / Nuclear Middle East (UAE, Turkey, etc..)